RichardMorris/SACDungeon/README.md

 * Step 9.
 Connect your prefered editor to the master repository
   * Install the correct git software for your editor
-  * *Checkout* the repository using the the clone url https://github.com/RichardMorris/SACDungeon.git
+  * Create a  Personal Access Tokens, a safer versions of a password.
+Go to https://github.com/settings/tokens, create one with *repo* access
-  * This will require your login credentials, normal passwords have problems to instead git hub use
+  * In you app *Checkout* the repository using the the clone url https://github.com/RichardMorris/SACDungeon.git
-  * Personal Access Tokens https://github.com/settings/tokens these control access rights and are time limited, use this instrad of a password
+  * This will require your login credentials and Personal Access Tokens as password
   * If things work fine it should create a new folder with a copy of all the files in this repository

 * Step 10.
 Get the latest version from the repository